KhronosGroup/Vulkan-Profiles/library/TUTORIAL.md

 Similarly, the default behavior of `vpCreateDevice` is to enable features that are required by the profile and the `pNext` chain of `VkDeviceCreateInfo` must not contain any feature structures that are defined by the profile itself.

-If the application specifies the `VP_DEVICE_CREATE_OVERRIDE_EXTENSIONS_BIT` then only the extensions enabled in the `VkDeviceCreateInfo` provided by the application will be used.
+If the application specifies the `VP_DEVICE_CREATE_OVERRIDE_EXTENSIONS_BIT`, then only the extensions enabled in the `VkDeviceCreateInfo` provided by the application will be used.

-If the application specifies the `VP_DEVICE_CREATE_MERGE_EXTENSIONS_BIT` then the extension lists are merged and both the extensions required by the profile and those enabled by the application in the `VkDeviceCreateInfo` structure will be enabled.
+If the application specifies the `VP_DEVICE_CREATE_MERGE_EXTENSIONS_BIT`, then the extension lists are merged and both the extensions required by the profile and those enabled by the application in the `VkDeviceCreateInfo` structure will be enabled.

-If the application specifies the `VP_DEVICE_CREATE_OVERRIDE_FEATURES_BIT` then if a feature structure is defined by both the profile and the `pNext` chain of `VkDeviceCreateInfo` then the one provided by the application is used, overriding the enable state of any feature that otherwise would come from the profile.
+If the application specifies the `VP_DEVICE_CREATE_OVERRIDE_FEATURES_BIT` and if a feature structure is defined by both the profile and the `pNext` chain of `VkDeviceCreateInfo`, then the one provided by the application is used, overriding the enable state of any feature that otherwise would come from the profile.

-If the application specifies the `VP_DEVICE_CREATE_OVERRIDE_ALL_FEATURES_BIT` then only the feature structures provided by the application in the `pNext` chain of `VkDeviceCreateInfo` are used, overriding all profile feature data.
+If the application specifies the `VP_DEVICE_CREATE_OVERRIDE_ALL_FEATURES_BIT`, then only the feature structures provided by the application in the `pNext` chain of `VkDeviceCreateInfo` are used, overriding all profile feature data.

-> **NOTE:** Currently there is no `VP_DEVICE_CREATE_MERGE_FEATURES_BIT` that could allow merging individual feature enablement within feature structures due to the constness of the `pNext` chain of `VkDeviceCreateInfo` as reconstructing the `pNext` chain entirely would preclude supporting any structures in the `pNext` chain unknown to the Vulkan Profiles library.
+> **NOTE:** Currently there is no `VP_DEVICE_CREATE_MERGE_FEATURES_BIT` that could allow merging individual feature enablement within feature structures due to the constness of the `pNext` chain of `VkDeviceCreateInfo`, as reconstructing the `pNext` chain entirely would preclude supporting any structures in the `pNext` chain unknown to the Vulkan Profiles library.

 ### Profile queries

-The Vulkan Profile library offers a set of APIs to query the capabilities defined in a particular Vulkan profile, and may be used both for development-time checking of profile capabilities or to facilitate the construction of custom extension and feature configurations that use only a subset of the capabilities required by the profile.
+The Vulkan Profile library offers a set of APIs to query the capabilities defined in a particular Vulkan profile, and may be used both for development-time checking of profile capabilities and for facilitating the construction of custom extension and feature configurations that use only a subset of the capabilities required by the profile.

 #### Query profiles